 NIGHTCLUB SINGER

-Performs song that involves a great deal of scat singing.
-Performer is carried away by scat singing, seems to lose her way but then recovers and finishes the song.
-Two to three couples dance until scat singing at which point, they stop to observe singer with some puzzlement and then continue dancing when song picks up again.
+NIGHTCLUB SINGER performs a song that involves a great deal of scat singing.
+Singer is carried away by scat singing, seems to lose her way but then recovers and finishes the song.
+Two to three couples dance until scat singing at which point they stop to observe singer with some puzzlement, and then continue dancing when song picks up again.

 Applause by people and dancers in the club.
 Dancers return to their tables.